EstanisEVL/interactive-rating-component-main/README.md

 ### Continued development

-I'd like to continue honing my CSS skills so I can better replicate the designs provided by Frontend Mentor.
+I'd like to continue honing my CSS skills, so I can better replicate the designs provided by Frontend Mentor, specially the gradients used in component's backgrounds, which I find difficult to copy at a glance.
 And also I'll keep looking to learn the best JavaScript practices to improve my code, making it clearer, more efficient and easier to read and understand.

 ## Author